Is IPv6 implemented by the service provider?

 The next challenge with the transition to IPv6 is the protocol support by the client equipment.
 Whereas the modern operating systems fully support IPv6, home routers, for example, might not support IPv6.
-And there are number of reasons for this:
+And there is а number of reasons for this:

 - The client uses obsolete equipment and doesn’t want to spend money to replace the equipment that “is good enough”.

 - User equipment manufacturers for some reason do not want to include IPv6 support on their hardware.

 - IPv6 is supported, but it is unstable, or the client router software supports IPv6, but not the way it is implemented by the provider.

 - The absence of user content in IPv6 networks.

 We would like to focus on the third point.
 The client equipment manufacturer, for example, TP-Link, has added IPv6 support in the latest models of its products.
 So it is enough to choose the type of WAN connection:

 Unfortunately, not all the manufacturers are ready to provide such a choice to the client and in the best of cases are confined to tunneling and dynamic/static configuration, and in the worst cases – only to the dynamic one.